-Quran and the month of Ramadan has a strong relation with each other.
+Quran and the month of Ramadan have a strong relationship with each other.
 Dedicate a least one hour a day and one hour at night to recite the Holy Quran in the month of Ramadan.
-Recite at least one Juzz from the Holy Quran and make it sure to complete it before the end of this month.
+Recite at least one Juzz from the Holy Quran and make sure to complete it before the end of this month.

-If you haven’t learned reading Quran with proper pronunciations, start learning it today.
-Make special arrangements for learning Quran with correct pronunciation, try to understand its meanings and memorize some of the Suras in the Ramadan.
-For learning Quran in the age, click here to read the best article on this topic.
+If you haven’t learned to read Quran with proper pronunciations, start learning it today.
+Make special arrangements for learning Quran with correct pronunciation, try to understand its meanings, and memorize some of the Suras in Ramadan.
+For learning Quran at this age, click here to read the best article on this topic.
 This is the month in which the Quran was sent down from Looh-e-Mahfooz to “Bayt al- Izzah” a place on the lower sky.
 In the Holy Quran Allah says:

 “Indeed, we send it down on the Night of Ordainment.” [alqadar: 1)

 In the second Sura Allah (SWT) says: